Purpose / Mission

 - Refer items to one of the enterprise application steering teams, or, if needed, create a working group to consider specific issues as appropriate.

-- Review initiatives, projects, policies or strategy proposals that meet the thresholds defined in the IT Governance Scorecard.
+- Review initiatives, projects, policies or strategy proposals that meet the thresholds defined in the IT Governance Decision Matrix.
 Ideas can be referred to the EAC from university entities including but not limited to: